trobz/openerp-booking-chart/README.md

 ```

-A booking resource is the periodical element displayed in the chart, the object at the origin of
+A resource booking is the periodical element displayed in the chart, the object at the origin of
-the booking resource can be any OpenERP model (origin_ref).
+the resource booking can be any OpenERP model (origin_ref).
-If a target object is defined, it will be displayed in a form view at click on the booking resource.
+If a target object is defined, it will be displayed in a form view at click on the resource booking.

 ## Setup / Use

 The module itself is installable from the OpenERP module interface.

 However, the booking chart doesn't work out of the box, because of the flexibility to link any models, you will have to
-add some code to create/update/delete booking resources.
+add some code to create/update/delete resources booking.

-A mixin helper is available but you can implement your own logic to keep your booking resources up to date with an other model.
+A mixin helper is available but you can implement your own logic to keep your resources booking up to date with an other model.

 ### `booking.resource` and `booking.chart` views